emanjavacas/casa-salitre/guia.md

 Further to the west, you'll find [**Cala Pino**](https://maps.app.goo.gl/V2HEsHKAvhtRTi8K7).
 Parking is next to the road.
 From there, you have to follow down a steep path.
 This beach can be followed to the west over rocks, which allows you to reach **Playa Lapa**.

 Finally, furthest to the west is [**Playa del Molino**](https://maps.app.goo.gl/jEEx7NjYqvLfLZWbA).
 This beach features a small bathtub pool filled with natural water from a spring.

-#### La Caleta
-[*La Caleta*](https://maps.app.goo.gl/hmB4T1uWi7poMUus5) is a nearby-town with an intriguing history.
-Up until the 60s and for several centuries, Salobreña's main economic activity was **sugar cane**.
-In order to produce sugar from it, a factory was built in the 19th century in what is now La Caleta.
-Soon, the factory attracted a lot of workers who started building their homes nearby and slowly the town was consolidated.
-The factory is still very present, and the town is totally worth visiting.
-There's been a recent outdoor photography exhibition "Caleteros" by local artists, which you can visit by just walking around the streets.

 ### Food
 There's plenty to discover in the local gastronomy of Salobreña.
 I've listed my personal favorite places, both in and out of Salobreña.
 I hope you can find something to your taste.